 As the Center enters its fourth decade, affiliated faculty are expanding medical humanities programming into the Dietrich School of Arts & Sciences.
 With support from the Provost’s Year of the Humanities in the University initiative and the Honors College, affiliated faculty launched a lecture series, popularly called Medical Humanities Mondays, and reading group.
 In development is an undergraduate Certificate in Medical Humanities.
 Students interested in pursuing an undergraduate Certificate in Medical Humanities should contact email@example.com.

-The American Society for Bioethics and Humanities will hold its 21st annual meeting in Pittsburgh, October 24-27, 2019, at the David L. Lawrence Convention Center .
+The American Society for Bioethics and Humanities held its 21st annual meeting in Pittsburgh, October 24-27, 2019, at the David L. Lawrence Convention Center .
 The convention center, with the tagline of “The Design and Discipline of Sustainability,” combines attention to ethical use of resources with design reflecting the city’s many bridges and its riverfront.
-The Center for Bioethics & Health Law is partnering with Carnegie Mellon’s Center for Ethics and Policy to welcome colleagues from across the country and to host the meeting’s opening reception.
+The Center for Bioethics & Health Law partnered with Carnegie Mellon’s Center for Ethics and Policy to welcome colleagues from across the country and to host the meeting’s opening reception.